Director's Spotlight

 A Deep Dive into the 1924 Vision of Henry Lehrman

-Deciphering the layers of On Time (1924) reveals a monumental shift in Comedy filmmaking spearheaded by Henry Lehrman.
+Deciphering the layers of On Time (1924) reveals a monumental shift in Adventure filmmaking spearheaded by Henry Lehrman.
 With its avant-garde structure and atmospheric tension, offering layers of thematic complexity that demand repeated viewing.

 In On Time, Henry Lehrman pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.